 When appropriate, information about such incidents shall be disseminated to the community as a whole via fliers or memoranda.

 The Campus Crime Awareness and Campus Security Act of 1990 requires colleges and universities to make available to all current students and employees and to all applicants for enrollment or employment statistics concerning the prevalence of certain types of crime on campus and in the neighborhood.
 These statistics are published annually in the Campus Safety, Security and Fire Safety Report available on the Cooper Union website and from the Office of Student Services, 29 Third Avenue, 3rd floor, New York, NY 10003.
-Crime statistics are available online at http://opc.ed.gov/security
+The U.S. Department of Education provides online crime statistics.

 Report a Safety/Security Problem (Internal Only)